-The below chart shows new users segmented by day of first API integration.
+The below chart shows new users segmented by the day of their first API call.
 From there, we track the percent of users that are still active on our API each day after.
 This chart shows 37.5% of new users are still actively making API calls the first day after integration.
 Five days after integration, only 24% of our initial cohort was still active.

 What is good API retention?

 While only 24% of a cohort is active 5 days after integration doesn’t seem high, this chart can be quite good depending on your use case.
 Retention should not measure engagement or stickiness levels.
 Rather, you should use retention curves to see how many users are retained.
 The best way to tell is how flat the curve is.